quietui/quiet/docs/docs/ai.md

 - "Write HTML for a `<quiet-button>` that triggers an alert on click."
 - "How can I listen for the change event from `<quiet-slider>`?"

-The detailed properties, methods, and events in the files ensure responses match Quiet's API.
+The detailed properties, methods, and events in the file ensure responses match Quiet's API.

 ### Troubleshoot and explore

 If something isn't working, share code and ask:

-- "Why isn't `<quiet-input>` validating?"
+- "Why isn't `<quiet-text-field>` validating?"
-- "How does the value property work on `<quiet-select>`?"
+- "How does the value property work in `<quiet-select>`?"

 Advanced features can also be explored:

 - "What CSS parts can be targeted in `<quiet-button>`?"
 - "How does the `getValueAs()` method work in `<quiet-color-picker>`?"

-The files equip the assistant with the context needed to assist with debugging or deeper dives.
+The file equips the assistant with the context needed to assist with debugging.

 <img class="whiskers-center" src="/assets/images/whiskers/with-robot.svg" alt="Whiskers the mouse watching a robot juggle toy bricks">